FedericoCarboni/scarpet-docs/content/math/floor.md

       - name: "n"
 ---

-Returns the highest integer that is still no larger than `n`.
+Returns the largest integer less than or equal to the given number.